swarad07/swarad07.moon/_posts/2018-12-07-PUBG-Mobile-10-Tips-To-Improve-your-game.md

 ### Attachments.

-Muzzle attachments in order of improving recoil & value add.
+**Muzzle attachments in order of improving recoil & value add.**
-*Compensator - Reduces recoil & no sound reduction.
+- Compensator - Reduces recoil & no sound reduction.
-*Suppressor - Slightly reduces recoil, less sound, and no flash.
+- Suppressor - Slightly reduces recoil, less sound, and no flash.
-*Flash Hider - No recoil reduction, No sound reduction, removes flash.
+- Flash Hider - No recoil reduction, No sound reduction, removes flash.

-Grips & stocks in order of improving recoil & value add.
+**Grips & stocks in order of improving recoil & value add.**
-*Half grip - best recoil control.
+- Half grip - best recoil control.
-*Vertical grip - better than most, but hlaf grip works better for me.
+- Vertical grip - better than most, but hlaf grip works better for me.
-*Thumb & angled grip - Slightly reduces recoil.
+- Thumb & angled grip - Slightly reduces recoil.

-Stocks and Bullet Loops.
+**Stocks and Bullet Loops.**
-*Tack stock - for M416 - Must have for M416, else switch to SCAR-L *Cheek pad - for sniper riffles - reduces recoil and improves aiming.
+- Tack stock - for M416 - Must have for M416, else switch to SCAR-L
+- Cheek pad - for sniper riffles - reduces recoil and improves aiming.
-*Bullet loop - for Kar98k - Improves reloading spped.
+- Bullet loop - for Kar98k - Improves reloading spped.

 This may sound too much, but good thing is auto pick will mostly pick up these things for you, all you need to do is remember the preferred option for each type of gun.

-Here are my simple rules,
+**Here are my simple rules,**
 1. Always take Compensator over Suppressor and flash hider.
 2. I like Half grip over vertical, but you might prefer other.
 Go to the training mode and check what feels natural to you.
 3. For sniper riffles, I often prefer Suppressor over Compensator as it is often a single shot and stealth is important.

 ### Guns

 Lastly guns.
 They come in all types in the game and each has a time and place.
 Some guns you will find in abundance in initial loot phase like Shotguns, Vector, Pistols, Tommy Gun.
 In the initial phase when everyone is trying to find a loot, even a shotgun is a big advantage against someone without any helmet & armour.
-But these guns are what we call close combat guns and wont stand you a chance against ARs and SMGs.

-Try to find guns for two cases, close to mid range and other for long range.

-UZI and UMP are IMO highly underated guns, even though the have 9mm bullets which dont do much damage but their firing speed makes up for it.
+UZI and UMP are IMO highly underated guns in initial game phase, even though the have 9mm bullets which dont do much damage but their firing speed makes up for everything.

+But these guns are what we call close combat guns and wont stand you a chance against ARs in mid range.

-Then you have your 5.56 and 7.62 ARs, which are shredding machines in proper hands.
-IMO one of your guns has to be a AR, you wont win a lot fo games without having one.
+So, try to find guns for two cases, close to mid range and other for long range.
+You have your 5.56 and 7.62 ARs, which are shredding machines in proper hands.
+One of your guns has to be a AR, you wont win a lot fo games without having one.

 ## 3. Rendering distance, lag & strafing.